skaynor/monster-hunting/docs/weapons/splint-rapier.md

 You gain use of the following properties while the rapier is in splint mode.

 **Addle.** When you hit a creature with this weapon, you can muddle its vision reducing its next attack and damage roll by 1d4.
-You can use this property a number of times equal to your proficiency bonus.
+You can use this property a number of times equal to your proficiency bonus, regaining all expended uses when you finish a long rest.

 **Splint Stance.** When you switch into splint mode, choose a one of the following stances that you take until the end of your next turn (unless otherwise specified):
 - **Stymie Stance.** When you hit a creature with this weapon, you increase the maximum duration of any condition effecting it by 6 seconds.